What Associations Can Do to Increase Online Advocacy Analytics

 Of course, more goes into a digital advocacy campaign than just using software.
 Each advocacy campaign is different and will be shaped by the organization’s goals, resources, and audience.
 However, there are similarities, including how these campaigns are run, advocacy best practices, and the benefits they can earn:

 Advocacy campaigns take time.
 Many last months, and some can even span years.
-However, while timelines vary most advocacy campaigns—both traditional and digital—will generally have the same five phases in this order:
+However, while timelines vary, most advocacy campaigns—both traditional and digital—will generally have the same five phases in this order:

 Traditional advocacy campaigns still have their place, but for the most part, digital advocacy campaigns have too many potential benefits to pass up.
 Whether you are running a hybrid or fully virtual campaign, with the right strategies and resources, you can look forward to: